logicbrush/silverstripe-rolluppage/README.md

 A fairly simple module for the SilverStripe CMS which rolls up the contents of child pages for display on a single page.

+## Why?

+Have you ever found yourself trying to decide if you should have a single page of content with multiple headings, or a series of pages in a heirarchy.
+This module lets you set up your content as distinct pages in the page tree, and then flip between structures using a single radio button.

 ## Installation

 ```sh